-- Pupils/students in Years 5 and 6 who come to school by themselves or who are home alone are allowed to bring mobile phones in but these must be kept in a safe place in their classroom upon arrival and collected only at the end of the school day.
+- Pupils/students in Years 5 and 6 who come to school by themselves or who are home alone are allowed to bring mobile phones in but these must be handed to the school office upon arrival and collected only at the end of the school day.
+Mobile phones are not allowed in class.
 Any attempt to use a phone in lessons without permission or to take illicit photographs or videos will be a major beach of the behaviour policy.
-Important messages and phone calls to or from parents can be made at the school office, which will also pass on messages from parents to pupils in emergencies. - All staff who work directly with children should leave their mobile phones on silent and only use them in the staff room during school hours.
+Important messages and phone calls to or from parents can be made at the school office, which will also pass on messages from parents to pupils in emergencies. - All staff who work directly with children should leave their mobile phones on silent and only use them in the staff toom during school hours.
 See also the 'Digital images and video' section of this document and the school data protection cybersecurity policies.
-Child/staff data should never be downloaded onto a private phone. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
+Child/staff data should never be downloaded onto a private phone.
+If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
 Under no circumstances should they be used in the presence of children or to take photographs or videos.
-If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the head of school should be sought (the head of school may choose to delegate this) and this should be done in the presence of a member staff. - Parents are asked to leave their phones in their pockets and turned off when they are on site.
+If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the head of school should be sought (the head of school may choose to delegate this) and this should be done in the presence of a member staff.

+• Parents are asked to leave their phones in their pockets and turned off when they are on site.
 They should ask permission before taking any photos, e.g. of displays in corridors or classrooms, and avoid capturing other children.
-Use of school devices see Appendix 1
+When at school events, please refer to the Digital images and video section of this document on page. [parentfilming.lgfl.net may provide further useful guidance].
+Parents are asked not to call pupils on their mobile phones during the school day; urgent messages can be passed via the school office.